What is eCommerce customer experience?

-Quirky and engaging content, discounts for the first online purchase or special discounts on the occasion of various events.
-Remember that people don’t buy from one seller after the first interaction- they usually require at least 5 interactions with the brand or the company in order to take action.
+Quirky and engaging content, discounts for the first online purchase, or special discounts on the occasion of various events.
+Remember that people don’t buy from one seller after the first interaction- they usually require at least 5 interactions with the brand or the company to take action.
 With this perspective in mind, you may want to include various types of educational content on your website, just to establish credibility and keep them coming.

 - Go where your customers are

 You may need to be present across multiple channels.
 No matter where your customers are active, you need to meet them halfway.
-Whether it’s Google, Facebook, Instagram, Snapchat or Twitter, your business needs to be out there.
+Whether it’s Google, Facebook, Instagram, Snapchat, or Twitter, your business needs to be out there.
 According to Social Media Today, 74% of people follow brands on social media and 96% of them interact with the brands they follow.
 Publish useful content, reply to their comments, reward your most active customers- do whatever people do on social media, just remember to stay dynamic and respond to online trends.

 - Ecommerce customer experience analysis